CNES/cars/docs/source/user_guide/cli.rst

 Images and associated geometric models are read by the |otb|.
 Meaning:

   - every raster `GDAL`_ knows how to read can be given as CARS input
-  - geommetric models can either be part of the raster image (embedded RPC) or defined within a separate file (e.g. XML DIMAP).
+  - geometric models can either be part of the raster image (embedded RPC) or defined within a separate file (e.g. XML DIMAP).

 .. note::